hagarmorad/GeneralPipelinesNew/README.md

 #### -r|--refseq <refseq/path/> : provide refseq path (required)
 Don't worry about indexing the fasta file, it happens automatically.

+ `python3 main.py -i /input/path -r path/to/ref.fa`

+#### -p|--process [INT] (optional)
+Number of processes to run in parallel. \
+Note that only some of the pipeline will run in multiprocessing. \
+Be careful not to run too many processes on your CPU. \
+ `python3 main.py -i /input/path -r path/to/ref.fa -p 3`

 #### --gb_file (optional)
-parse a gene bank file. \
+Parse a gene bank file. \
 Gene bank file can be downloaded from ncbi. \
 The result is a regions file in the same path of the gb file, containing the genes region. \
  `python3 main.py -gb path/to/file.gb`